Why should I volunteer with Walama Muru?

-The trip is organised for the mid-sem break of semester 2 each year.
+The trip is organised for the break between Terms 2 and 3 each year.
 As for where we’re going, this is a decision that is only made after lots of consultation between staff from Nura Gili and Elders from the community.
 In the past, we have been invited to communities around NSW such as Gilgandra and Wellington, and have even travelled as far as Palm Island in far north Queensland!

 What will we be doing there?